 First Action to Take When Facing Felony Charges

 Facing a felony charge?
-The very first action you should take is calling our experienced criminal defense attorneys at Abrate & Olsen Law Group to schedule your FREE Felony Defense Consultation.
+The very first action you should take is calling our experienced criminal defense attorneys at Abrate & Olsen Law Group to schedule your Felony Defense Consultation.

 Felony cases are complicated, can be confusing, and can carry harsh penalties.
 Having expert legal advice on your side as soon as possible is the best way to take action.